 Understand that you can control your input, but you can’t control the result of it.
 You can possess the time and effort spent preparing for a job interview, but you can’t control whether you’ll get the job.

 You could work diligently on a task, but you can’t control how your boss would react to the end product.
 Just like any financial decision we make, we can’t control the outcome of it.
-We can either focus on the financial distress we face or look at it through a positive perspective by assessing our financial capability to turn the current situation around.
+We can either focus on the financial distress we face or look at it from a positive perspective by assessing our financial capability to turn the current situation around.

-Therefore, financial wellness considers various aspects of our well being and our financial goals.
-It’s not merely focusing on monetary value but also covers all aspects of wellbeing.
+Therefore, financial wellness considers various aspects of our well-being and our financial goals.
+It’s not merely focusing on monetary value but also covers all aspects of well-being.